do0gra/do0gra.github.io/gootloader.md

 # De-obfuscating a Gootloader sample

 This post details the steps taken to de-obfuscate a Gootloader script.
+The malicious script was extracted from what seemed like combined legitimate xlsx.js and shim.js script from sheetjs.com.
+I will not be uploading the full script here but only the extracted malicious code from the script.

+The extracted code can be found [here](./assets/files/gootloader/gootloader.script)

 ## First Layer